iamgagangowdaks/Interview-Assistant-Chatbot/README.md

-Here’s the **README.md** content based on analyzing the structure and functionality of the **Interview Assistant Chatbot** backend code:

----

 # **Interview Assistant Chatbot**

 The **Interview Assistant Chatbot** is a dynamic and interactive chatbot application designed to help users practice interviews in various domains such as Technical, Aptitude, and HR interviews.
 The backend leverages **Google Gemini AI** for generating intelligent and relevant answers to user questions.